 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The YMCA's exposure to this risk arises primarily from long-term debt with fixed interest rates.
-This risk has not changed from the prior year.
+The YMCA's exposure to this risk previously arose primarily from long-term debt with fixed interest rates, which had been repaid in prior years and thus this risk exposure no longer exists and has changed from the prior year.